An Interview with Our CNC Team

 Black spruce thrives in low, boggy landscapes.
 It reaches maturity at around 80 years and can live up to 120.
 Under ideal conditions, it can reach 30 metres into the sky and grow up to 36 centimetres across.
 But this is rare.
 Most black spruce will top out at 20 metres (65 ft) and have trunks only 11-15 cm (4-6 inches) in diameter.

-Black spruce is well adapted to wildfires and is one of the first trees to return after a fire.
+Black spruce is well-adapted to wildfires and is one of the first trees to return after a fire.
 Rather than dropping cones, it holds them in its uppermost branches where they can remain unopened for years.
-The cones are tough, resisting weather, squirrels and insects, opening only slowly over time, or quickly when heat from fire softens the cone scales to release the winged seeds.
+The cones are rigid, resisting weather, squirrels and insects, opening only slowly over time, or quickly when heat from fire softens the cone scales to release the winged seeds.

-Right: These cones, held for years, await a fiery dispersal and the start of a new forest
+These cones, held for years, await a fiery dispersal and the start of a new forest.

 So far, none of this seems very heroic.
 In fact, it’s almost surprising that the black spruce is even considered for construction.
-But here come’s a plot twist where small is beautiful, slow is strong, and even early mortality can lead to a new life that can save the day.
+But here comes a plot twist: small is beautiful, slow is strong, and even early mortality can lead to a new life that saves the day.

 Black spruce is the hero.
 Its list of hardships is now a checklist of preferred traits for sustainable mass timber construction: